kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 		- check "a" lists, see if the value collection reaches capacity, if not, inserted it, otherwise, replace the one with lower least entry
 		- continue to "ax", then "axx"
 #### Trie can only be stored in memory
-- but what if electronic cut off, memeory will be lost, so we still need to serialize into disk, like convert a Tree into a character string and store in disk
+- but what if electronic cut off, memeory will be lost, so we still **need to serialize into disk**, like convert a Tree into a character string and store in disk (TriesSerialization)
 ### DataCollectionService
 - create raw data based on user search from web request and generate the result of keyword with hit_count
 |user| keyword | timestamp |